5 consignment fees to boost your bottom line

 4.)
 Check Fee

 It’s the little things that add up.
 When you are printing and mailing individual checks to consignors, you can easily spend $0.50 to $1.55 depending on the number of consignors you pay out.
 This isn’t an area where you want to make money.
 Recoup at least some of that cost with a nominal check fee.
 The fee will be deducted from a consignor’s account when it’s time to send the payout check.

 5.)
 Consignor Access Fee

 Many consignment shops offer their consignors online access to view their accounts.
-Consignor access saves time for the busy shop owner who can’t constantly answer calls from consignors wanting to know if their items have sold.
+Consignor access saves time for the busy shop owner who can’t constantly answer calls or emails from consignors wanting to know if their items sold.
 When offering this special feature, why not also charge for the privilege?
-The Consignor Access Fee is charged the last day of the month to all consignors that have had at least one item on consignment for that month.
+A Consignor Access Fee is charged the last day of the month to all consignors that have had at least one item on consignment for that month.
 You determine the fee and with SimpleConsign, you also determine how much information you want the consignor to see in their account.
 If you set the fee for $1 and have 200 active consignors for that month, you will automatically add $200 to your bottom line.